Credit Cards Store Credit Cards

 Alternatives to the T.J.
 Maxx card

-Though the TJX Rewards Credit Card does have some useful features, you may want to look into an everyday rewards card to get the most bang for your buck.
-These cards offer more flexible spending opportunities, plus the chance to get cashback rewards you can use anywhere.
+Though the TJX Rewards Credit Card does have some useful features, an everyday rewards credit card will probably offer more bang for your buck.
+Rewards cards offer more flexible spending opportunities, plus the chance to get cashback rewards you can use anywhere.

 The Capital One QuicksilverOne Cash Rewards Credit Card gives you unlimited 1.5% cash back on every purchase; plus 5% unlimited cash back on hotels and rental cars booked through Capital One Travel.